The Blog of Toledo Lucas County Public Library

 A: I KNOW!

-K: I will never understand how someone so insane evaded justice for so long.
+K: I will never understand how this person evaded justice for so long.

 A: Agreed.
 I don’t want to say much more, because I want anyone who hasn’t watched this yet to experience it as the rest of us did.
 Once you watch it, go back and read the news releases that came out right as it first aired.
 The sequence of events surrounding this story are the stuff of true crime fans' dreams.
 I AM NOT HYPING THIS UP TOO MUCH.